s9e/TextFormatter/src/s9e/TextFormatter/Plugins/Keywords/README.md

 ## Synopsis

-This plugin serves to capture keywords in plain text and render them as a rich element such as a link, a popup or a widget.
+This plugin serves to capture keywords in plain text and render them as a rich element of your choosing such as a link, a popup or a widget.

 Examples of use cases: